-Test results will be available approximately 8-10 weeks after the conclusion of the exam window.
-You will be notified via email when results are available to access online.
+Test results will be available on May 10, 2018.
+You will be notified via email on this date with instructions about how to access results online.

 How can I obtain a receipt that shows I paid to take the test?